raddad772/raddad772.github.io/_posts/2024-07-21-genesis-vdp-pt-3.md

 #### VSRAM

-VSRAM is Vertical Scroll RAM, 40 9-bit entries internal to the VDP that hold vertical scroll values independently for up to 40 columns across the screen.
+VSRAM is Vertical Scroll RAM, a 40-entry, 10-bit RAM internal to the VDP that hold vertical scroll values independently for up to 40 columns across the screen.

 #### CRAM
-Color RAM is a 64-entry, 10-bit RAM that holds palette information.
+Color RAM is a 64-entry, 9-bit RAM that holds palette information.

 #### Pixel Clock and Serial Clock (SC)
 The Pixel Clock is the clock by why the VDP outputs pixels.
 This happens with a /8 or /10 divisor off the main clock.
 It is exactly double the SC.